UC-Davis-molecular-computing/scadnano/README.md

 * **(h)elix:**
   Clicking on an existing helix will delete it.
 Clicking on an empty space will add a helix.
 The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.

-* **(a)ssign DNA:**
+## Assigning DNA
-  Clicking on a strand allows one to assign a DNA sequence to a strand.
-Any strands bound to the assigned strand will have their sequences assigned to be the complement of the relevant region.
-You have the option of automatically assigning the complementary sequence to all strands bound to this strand.
+  Right-clicking on a strand allows one to assign a DNA sequence to a strand (or remove it if assigned).
+By default any strands bound to the assigned strand will have their sequences assigned to be the complement of the relevant region.
+Disabling this allows one to create intential mismatches.

-  This mode is also used to remove DNA sequences.
-Sequences can be removed from just one strand, or that strand and all strands bound to it, or all strands in the whole design.